signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/pca/pca-intro.md

 One alternative to using regularized linear models is [principal component regression](https://en.wikipedia.org/wiki/Principal_component_regression) (PCR), where we run a regression of the target variable against the first $k$ principal component scores.
 The parameter $k$ can be selected via cross-validation.

 * Suppose that we use the first $k$th principal components to predict Extraversion and Neuroticism using a simple, unregularized linear model.
-Calculate a cross-validated RMSE for $k = 1, 2, \ldots, n$, plot them against $k$, and compare to the cross-validated RMSE which you got in the self-assessment when using regularized linear regression with all of the original variables.
+Calculate a cross-validated RMSE for $k = 1, 2, \ldots, n$ and plot the RMSE values against $k$.
+Which value of $k$ performs the best?
+Compare the RMSE values to the cross-validated RMSE which you calculated in the self-assessment when using regularized linear regression with all of the original variables.
 Interpret the results.
-(You can either calculate the RMSE by implementing cross-validation yourself, like you did in the self-assessment but simpler, or use `CVlm` from the `DAAG` package.)
+(You can either calculate the RMSE by implementing cross-validation yourself, like you did in the assignment on resampling, or use `CVlm()` from the `DAAG` package.)

 * Read about the [history of trait theories](http://webspace.ship.edu/cgboer/eysenck.html).
 How do the principal components relate to Extraversion and Neuroticism?